-Now, as lovely and exciting as the idea of living in the Peninsula sounds, it presents its own challenges, particularly at the moment of choosing the right piece of property in the right place at the right price.
-The phrase “location, location, location” continues to being the mantra at the moment of buying property BUT the reality is that only a professional of the real estate that LIVES in the peninsula and know his/her way around it can give you the expert advice that you require.
+Now, as lovely and exciting as the idea of living in the Yucatan Peninsula sounds, it presents its own challenges, particularly when it comes to choosing the right piece of property in the right place at the right price.
+The phrase “location, location, location” continues to being the mantra of buying property BUT the reality is that only a real estate professional that LIVES in the peninsula and knows his/her way around it can give you the expert advice that you require.

 In EASY LEGAL MEXICO, we are experts in Mexican real estate law.
 We work hand in hand with your real estate agent, to take care of all legal aspects and check all the documents.
 This helps us make the purchase process as smooth as possible and ensures that your Mexican real estate transaction(s) proceed as easily as possible for you.

 Title search is an essential part of buying property nearly anywhere, and is an important part of Mexican real estate law.
 A Mexican title search involves an extensive search of the public records to determine that there are no adverse claims to our client’s interests.
 If we find there are adverse claims or other defects in title, we will seek to resolve or eliminate them prior to closing.

 At the end of the process we will issue a document stating that every single one of those things are in order and that the property is in perfect shape… Or if the problems found can not be rectified to meet your needs, we will advise against the operation, stating the problems that the property or the ownership presents.
 At the end of the day EASY LEGAL is on your side and will attempt to give you as much information as possible to help you make an educated decision, and not waste your time or money wherever possible.